michelc/QuickHtml/readme.md

 This folder must have a file with the name `layout.html`:
 * It's the template for all pages from your website,
-* QuickHtml will not create yout static site without this file.
+* QuickHtml will not create your static site without this file.

 Then you have to create one markdown file for each page you want to publish in your generated site.
 This markdown files can be nested in subfolders.